 As you all know the first term was dedicated to practicing numbers and even letters using crayons and using hand exercises through play to help the children get the correct pencil grip as well as getting their hand muscles strong for writing.

-During this 2nd term we have started phase two that of writing the numbers in our number workbooks.
-We will also do this with the letters after finishing all the alphabet.
+During this 2nd term we have started phase two that of writing the numbers on our workbooks.
+We will also do this with the letters after finishing the entire alphabet.

 Writing number 1